hannahhfrank/protest_fatalities/README.md

 - The required python libraries are listed in requirements.txt.
 The following packages need to be installed in R: sandwich, stargazer, lmtest, and car.

 ## Description of files
-- /data contains the dataset (df.csv) used for the analysis, as well as the predictions (for the dynamic models: preds_dynamic_nonlinear.csv and preds_dynamic_linear.csv, for the static models: preds_static_nonlinear.csv and preds_static_linear.csv and two merged versions df_linear.csv and df_nonlinear.csv), extracted protest patterns (final_shapes_s.csv, ols_shapes.json, rf_shapes.json), and the dataset with the within-country protest patterns (cluster_reg.csv) and the cross-country protest patterns used for the regression analysis (final_shapes_s.csv).
+- /data contains the dataset (df.csv) used for the analysis, as well as the predictions (for the dynamic models: preds_dynamic_nonlinear.csv and preds_dynamic_linear.csv, for the static models: preds_static_nonlinear.csv and preds_static_linear.csv and two merged versions: df_linear.csv and df_nonlinear.csv), extracted protest patterns (ols_shapes_reg.json, ols_shapes.json, rf_shapes.json), and the dataset with the within-country protest patterns (cluster_reg.csv) and the cross-country protest patterns used for the regression analysis (final_shapes_s.csv).
 - /out contains the visualizations and tables contained in the paper.
 - data.py creates the dataset used for the analysis df.csv.
 - functions.py contains the functions used during the analysis.